mapbox/mapbox-ar-unity/README.md

 - iOS 11.1+
 - Xcode 9.1+
 - iOS device that supports ARKit (iPhone 6S or later, iPad (2017) or later)
+- Android device that supports ARCore

+## Known Issues

+- Location permissions on Android must be enabled manually after installing application!
+[See here for related information](https://github.com/google-ar/arcore-unity-sdk/issues/14#issuecomment-330403879).
+- Debug paths are not rendering on Android
+- AR Tracking state is not yet exposed in the ARInterface
+- Focus square has rendering issues on Android

 ## Usage